RONNCC/ronncc.github/_posts/2020-02-06-psych-11-theories-of-personality.md

 - cathected: spending a lot of your life-giving energy pushing these feelings back down into the Unconscious
 - The more your libido is cathected, the less life-giving energy you have available to move forward in your life

 **Book Overview**

 - Overview of Psychoanalytic Theory
+	- Sex and Aggression are really popular
+    - Freud's proselytizers were very good at spreading it
+    - Freud is a really good speaker
 - Biography of Sigmund Freud
 - Levels of Mental Life
 	- Unconscious